A Song For My Brother...

 recorded Alex at the jam sessions, sitting in, or working with

-the greats like:
+the greats including:

 Junior